astronomer/docs/astro/cli/authenticate-to-clouds.md

     AWS_SHARED_CREDENTIALS_FILE=/usr/local/airflow/.aws/credentials
     ```

 When you run Airflow locally, all AWS connections without defined credentials automatically fall back to your user credentials when connecting to AWS.
+Airflow applies and overrides user credentials for AWS connections in the following order:

+- Mounted user credentials in the `~/.aws/config` file
+- Configurations in `aws_access_key_id', 'aws_secret_access_key', and 'aws_session_token'
+- An explicit username & password provided in the connection.

+For example, if you completed the configuration in this document and then created a new AWS connection with its own username and password, Airflow would use those credentials instead of the credentials in `~/.aws/config`.

 </TabItem>
 <TabItem value="gcp">